Admissions and Application

 - Detailed addendum if any question on the Character and Fitness section is answered “Yes”;

-- Completion of the English Language Proficiency Requirement:
+- Fulfillment of the English Language Proficiency Requirements.

 Please note that it may take LSAC an additional two-four weeks to process your documents and send them to the School of Law.
 Nevertheless, your application will still be considered “on time,” as long as you submitted your supporting documents to LSAC by the November 15 deadline.